ryanstull/ScalaNullSafe/README.md

 * Using the `?` macro on an expression whose type is `<: AnyVal`, will result in returning the corresponding java wrapper type.
 For example `?(a.getInt)` will return `java.lang.Integer` instead of `Int` because the return type for this macro must be nullable.
 The conversions are the default ones defined in `scala.Predef`

+* If you're having trouble with resolving the correct method when using the `?` macro with a default arg, try explicitly specifying the type of the default